retis-org/retis/docs/limitations.md

   running the `collect` command.
 See `retis collect --help` for further details about changes applied to the system.

-- Retis operates mainly on `struct sk_buff` objects meaning a good part of locally generated traffic can't be traced at the moment.
-E.g. locally generated traffic from a container can be traced when it exits the container.
+- Retis operates mainly on `struct sk_buff` objects meaning some part of the path for locally generated traffic can't be traced at the moment.

 - Profiles combination might fail if flags are used multiple times or if some arguments are incompatible.
 Use with care.

-Additional notes (not strictly limitations):
+## Additional notes

 - Filtering & tracking packets being modified can only work if the packet is at least seen once in a form where it can be matched against the filter.
 E.g.